What is a spring?

 What makes a healthy spring?

 Springs throughout Florida and within the District vary widely in their size, ecology and human uses.
 However, there are four attributes that are common to healthy springs and can be used to assess their condition.
-They are flow, water clarity, aquatic vegetation, and fish and wildlife.
+They are water quantity, water quality, aquatic vegetation and fish and wildlife.

-Fish and Wildlife – Florida springs are also known for their abundance and diversity of fish and wildlife, including birds, turtles, alligators, and otters.
-Due to close proximity to the Gulf of Mexico, many District springs have especially high fish diversity since they are home to both marine and freshwater species.
-Several springs also serve as warm water refuges for the endangered West Indian manatee in the winter.
+Fish and Wildlife – Florida springs are known for their abundance and diversity of fish and wildlife, including birds, turtles, alligators and otters.
+Habitats include those within the spring system itself such as submerged aquatic vegetation, and those adjacent to the spring system like wetlands and uplands.
+These habitats include hydric hammocks, sandhills, rocks and snags/woody debris.
+Coastal habitats also include oyster bars, mangroves and salt marshes.
+Due to their close proximity to the Gulf of Mexico, many District springs are home to both marine and freshwater species of fish.
+Several springs also serve as warm water refuges for manatees in the winter, with individual manatees often returning to the same areas year after year.

 How are springs threatened? »